Hydrangea paniculata Siebold

-Hydrangea paniculata is a deciduous shrub or small tree, up to 16.4 feet (5 m) tall and up to 8 feet (2.4 m) broad.
-The leaves are broadly oval, toothed and up to 6 inches (15 cm) long.
-In late summer it bears large conical panicles of creamy white fertile flowers, together with pinkish white sterile florets.
+Hydrangea paniculata is a deciduous shrub or small tree, up to 16.4 feet (5 m) tall and up to 8 feet (2.4 m) wide.
+The leaves are broadly oval, toothed, and up to 6 inches (15 cm) long.
+It bears large conical panicles of creamy white fertile flowers in late summer, together with pinkish-white sterile florets.

 USDA hardiness zone 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).

 How to Grow and Care

 Hydrangeas prefer a sunny or semi-shaded position, in a cool area of the garden with shelter from cold, drying winds.
 Thus, they are especially useful for brightening up shaded borders and making an attractive feature in the dappled shade of woodland gardens.
 Try to avoid hot, sunny areas and east facing spots where colds winds can damage the spring growth.